electron/cation/README.md

 In accordance with the above goals, this bot performs several bookkeeping duties.
 When a new PR is opened which is either `semver/minor` or `semver/major`, it will automatically add an `api-review/requested 🗳` label to the PR.
 To add clarity to whether a review is occurring in a given Electron governance member's capacity as a member of the API WG, this bot then adds a GitHub Check on the PR which will update as members of the API WG indicate their approval statuses.

-Members of the API Working Group must indicate their approval by leaving a PR Review containing `API LGTM`.
-This must not necessarily be a full approval with the GitHub API since approval by the API is primarily about the API shape and design.
+Members of the API Working Group must indicate their approval by leaving a comment via a PR Review containing `API LGTM`.
+This may not necessarily be a full approval with the GitHub API since approval by the API is primarily about the API shape and design.
 Both a PR review that comments and includes an LGTM indication or which is an approval with LGTM are sufficient.

 <img width="849" alt="Screen Shot 2021-11-02 at 10 46 57 AM" src="https://user-images.githubusercontent.com/2036040/139823875-af7ae01e-8c08-4733-82d0-153dced69b63.png">